Paint Problem Solver

 Prevention

-• Use the recommended undercoat (primer) for the substrate being finished.
-Plastic parts may require use of special primer and flex additive for maximum performance.
+- Use the recommended undercoat for the substrate being finished.
+Plastic parts may require special primer and flex additive.

-• Apply a sufficient number of coats to obtain the recommended film thickness.
+- Apply sufficient coats to obtain the recommended film thickness.

 Cause

-• Air or gas bubbles become trapped inside putty or filler during mixing or product application.
-These bubbles are exposed during the sanding process, creating small holes or craters in the surface.
+Air or gas bubbles become trapped inside putty or filler during mixing or application, exposed during sanding.
 Air or gas is trapped when:

-• Filler and hardener are mixed together using a "whipping" motion (fast circular motion);
+- Filler and hardener are mixed using a "whipping" motion (fast circular motion).

 Repair